 The Law Society of Yukon (Society) is responsible for regulating the legal profession in the Yukon.
-This means that the Society must make sure that lawyers in the Yukon maintain a certain standard of practice.
-If the Society receives a complaint about a lawyer’s conduct, it reviews that conduct and decides whether it meets the standard.
+Lawyers in the Yukon are responsible for maintaining standards of ethical and professional conduct.
+If the Society receives a complaint about a lawyer’s conduct, it will review that conduct and assess whether it meets the standard.

 - be honest;

 - keep clients informed by responding promptly to telephone calls or letters and completing work in a timely fashion;